KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

     const auto constants = registry.ctx<flappy_bird_constants>();
 ```

-To move the pipe, first we need to know its current position.
-We retrieve the body position of the pipe (cap is also the same so body will be enough).
+To move the pipe the logic needs to to know the pipe's current position.
+Retrieve the body position of the pipe (cap is also the same, so the body data is enough).

 Pipes move only along the X axis, horizontally.
-So we are only interested in their X position.

 ```
 // Get current position of the pipe auto pos = registry.get<transform::position_2d>(pipe.body);
 ```

-Now we calculate the new position X, by adding `scroll_speed`, but we use `-` because a lower position value moves to the left side.
-So we’re actually subtracting from the X position value to make the pipe move to left side.
-We also multiply `scroll_speed` with delta time `timer::time_step::get_fixed_delta_time()`, so the movement will be spread over time, and the frame changes will look smoother. `scroll_speed` is actually amount of pixels the object will move in `1 second`.
+Calculate the new position `X` by adding `scroll_speed`.
+Use the `-` operator, because a lower position value moves to the left side.

+Conceptually, this is the same as subtracting from the `X` position to make the pipe move towards the left side.

+Multiply `scroll_speed` with delta time `timer::time_step::get_fixed_delta_time()`, so that the movement occurs over time and the frame changes are smoother. `scroll_speed` is actually the amount of pixels the object moves in `1 second`.

 ```
-// Shift pos X to left by scroll_speed but multiplying with dt because we do this so many times a second,
+// Shift pos X to the left by scroll_speed, but multiply the value by dt, as this occurs many times per second
-// Delta time makes sure that it's applying over time, so in one second it will move scroll_speed pixels auto new_pos_x = pos.x() - constants.scroll_speed * timer::time_step::get_fixed_delta_time();
+// Delta time ensures that the movement occurs over time, so that over the course of one second the movement covers scroll_speed pixels auto new_pos_x = pos.x() - constants.scroll_speed * timer::time_step::get_fixed_delta_time();
 ```